-- Check the box next to Show keychain status in menu bar.
+- Check the box next to Show keychain status in the menu bar.

 - You’ll see a lock in the Finder menu bar.
 Click it and choose Lock Screen to lock your Mac.

-One of the main reasons for locking your Mac when you step away from it is to stop prying eyes accessing your files, browser history, or anything else you don’t want them to see.
-CleanMyMac 3 has a tool that gives you even more privacy protection.
+One of the main reasons for locking your Mac when you step away from it is to stop prying eyes from accessing your files, browser history, or anything else you don’t want them to see.
+CleanMyMac X has a tool that gives you even more privacy protection.

-CleanMyMac’s Privacy tool allows you to quickly delete your browser history in Chrome, Firefox, and Safari.
-But it also allows you to delete message threads and attachments in Messages, and to remove entries from macOS’ recent files lists.
+CleanMyMac X’s Privacy tool allows you to quickly delete your browser history in Chrome, Firefox, and Safari.
+It also allows you to control application permissions, clear the Recent Items list, and remove insecure Wi-Fi networks.

-Also, CleanMyMac’s Shredder is a quick and easy way to securely delete sensitive data.
-You can download CleanMyMac for free and give it a try.
+Also, CleanMyMac X’s Shredder is a quick and easy way to delete sensitive data securely.
+You can download CleanMyMac X for free and give it a try.

 As you can see, putting your Mac to sleep or locking it is very easy.
 There are lots of different ways to do it, although some are dependent on the version of macOS you’re using.
 If you regularly lock your Mac to prevent others from accessing it, you should ensure your login password is strong and secure.